Bleach: Thousand-Year Blood War

 Bleach: Thousand-Year Blood War (BLEACH 千年血戦篇, Burīchi: Sennen Kessen-hen), also known as Bleach: The Blood Warfare, is a Japanese anime television series based on Tite Kubo's manga series Bleach and a direct sequel to the original Bleach anime series.
 In March 2020, Weekly Shōnen Jump and "Bleach 20th Anniversary Project & Tite Kubo New Project Presentation" livestream announced that the manga's final story arc, the "Thousand-Year Blood War", would receive an anime project.
 In November 2020, it was confirmed that the anime project would be a television series adapting the entirety of the arc.
 The trailer and visual for the series were revealed at the Jump Festa in December 2021.

-The series is directed by Tomohisa Taguchi and written by Masaki Hiramatsu.
-It premiered on TV Tokyo in October 2022.
+The anime series is directed by Tomohisa Taguchi and Hikaru Murata, with series composition by the former listed director and Masaki Hiramatsu.
+Unlike the original anime series, which was produced during the manga's ongoing publication, series author Tite Kubo now serves as general supervisor for the animated sequel adaptation.
+It premiered on TV Tokyo and its TXN affiliates on October 11, 2022.
 The series will run for four cours with off-season breaks in between.
-The first cours, subtitled The Blood Warfare, consists of 13 episodes and ended in December of the same year.
-The second cours, subtitled The Separation (訣別譚, Ketsubetsu-tan), also consists of 13 episodes and was broadcast from July to September 2023.
-The third cours, subtitled The Conflict (相剋譚, Sōkoku-tan), consisting of 14 episodes, aired from October to December 2024.
-The fourth and final cours, subtitled The Calamity (禍進譚, Kashin-tan), is set to premiere in 2026.
+The first cours, subtitled The Blood Warfare, consists of 13 episodes and ended on December 27 of that same year.
+The second cours, subtitled The Separation (訣別譚, Ketsubetsu-tan), also consists of 13 episodes and was broadcast from July 8 to September 30, 2023.
+The third cours, subtitled The Conflict (相剋譚, Sōkoku-tan), consisting of 14 episodes, aired from October 5 to December 28, 2024.
+The fourth and final cours, subtitled The Calamity (禍進譚, Kashin-tan), consisting of 10 episodes, premiered on July 25, 2026.
+The final two episodes of the cours were respectively delayed to October 20 and 27 of the same year to improve production quality.

+In October 2022, Viz Media announced that the series would stream on Hulu in the United States and Disney+ internationally outside of Asia.
+The English dub of the series began streaming on Hulu in November of the same year.
+In April 2025, it was announced that the English dub would make its broadcast television premiere on Adult Swim's Toonami programming block beginning on May 18, 2025.
+The first three episodes of The Calamity were screened in US theaters, in Japanese with English subtitles and with the English dub, from June 25–29, 2026, ahead of its July premiere.
+The episodes were screened alongside an exclusive behind-the-scenes conversation with manga author Tite Kubo, chief series director Tomohisa Taguchi, and series director Hikaru Murata.
+In Australia, the first three episodes of The Calamity were screened at theaters through Sugoi Co at a special premiere event on June 22, 2026, prior to a nationwide theatrical release on June 25.